davidtv2008/MiningRush/README.md

 ## Important Files
 - Main
   - Main file that runs the game
+  - Initializes all Arcade elements, including the window and game loop
+  - Handles all user inputs
+  - Draws all game elements to the screen
 - Block
+  - Block tile object used during gameplay
+  - Contains information about the row/column it's at, as well as what kind of block it is
+  - AI uses this info to determine where it wants to go
 - ArtificialPlayer
+  - AI player object that plays through the level on its own
+  - Uses BFS to determine where its next goal is
+  - Can perform three moves: move left, move right, and dig down
 - Map
+  - Object that contains 2D array of Block objects that constitutes a level
+  - Generated from CSV files, containing integer values depicting what type of block the coordinate is
 - Player
+  - Player object that can receive inputs to play through a level manually
+  - Can perform three moves: move left, move right, and dig down
 - Options
 - Settings
   - Simple configuration file tha adjusts pixel size, window size, etc